Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ``IssuerMetadata``
 ^^^^^^^^^^^^^^^^^^

-A ``IssuerMetadata`` event MUST be logged when setting the metadata url of the issuer.
+A ``IssuerMetadata`` event MUST be logged when setting the metadata URL of the issuer.
 It consists of a URL for the location of the metadata for the issuer with an optional SHA256 checksum of the content.

 The ``IssuerMetadata`` event is serialized as: first a byte with the value of 247, followed by :ref:`CIS-2-MetadataUrl` (``metadata``)::